 - being fed evaporated or boiled milk

-Your body can’t make vitamin C. That means you have to consume all of the vitamin C your body needs through food or drinks, or by taking a supplement.
+Your body cannot make vitamin C. That means you have to consume all of the vitamin C your body needs through food or drinks, or by taking a supplement.

-Most people with scurvy lack access to fresh fruits and vegetables, or don’t have a healthy diet.
+Most people with scurvy lack access to fresh fruits and vegetables or do not have a healthy diet.
 Scurvy impacts many people in the developing world.
-Recent public health surveys have shown that scurvy may be far more prevalent in developed nations than once thought, especially in at-risk segments of the population.
-Medical conditions and lifestyle habits also increase the risk of the condition.

 Risk factors for malnutrition and scurvy include:

-- being a child or 65 years of age and over
+- being a child, or being 65 years of age or older

 - living alone

-- low income, reduced access to nutritious foods
+- having low income, and thus reduced access to nutritious foods

 - being homeless or a refugee